Jeffrey Adam Morgan, M.D., FACS, FACC

-An accomplished academic and medical professional, Morgan also holds multiple positions of leadership at Baylor College of Medicine, including Chief of the Division of Cardiothoracic Transplantation and Circulatory Support and the Lester and the Sue Smith Endowed Chair of Surgery.
+An accomplished academic and medical professional, Morgan is currently Surgical Director for Mechanical Circulatory Support and Heart Transplant at the famed Sheba Medical Center in Tel Aviv, Israel.
+He has also previously held multiple positions of leadership at Baylor College of Medicine, including Chief of the Division of Cardiothoracic Transplantation and Circulatory Support and the Lester and the Sue Smith Endowed Chair of Surgery.

 Morgan specializes in treating patients with advanced heart and/or lung failure.
 Dr. Morgan implants mechanical circulatory support devices for left ventricular, right ventricular, or biventricular failure as a bridge to transplant (BTT) or destination therapy (DT).
 This includes left ventricular assist devices (LVADs), such as the HeartMate II, HeartMate III, and HeartWare HVAD, as well as the Syncardia total artificial heart (TAH).

 Morgan completed his General Surgery Residency at Mount Sinai Medical Center in New York and his Cardiothoracic Surgery Residency at New York University.
 He went on to complete fellowship training in cardiac transplantation and mechanical circulatory support at Columbia Presbyterian Medical Center.